This blog post was updated on September 28, 2022.

 The Secret to Packing Shoes

 Make everyone wear their largest pair of shoes, usually casual/athletic shoes, on the days you’re flying.
 Sandals can easily be stacked on top of each other.
-Also, pack shoes in a bag before putting them in the suitcase because, even if they’re clean when we leave, they can get dirty during our trips.
-And never bring new shoes on a trip: try to pack versatile, comfortable shoes that don’t cause blisters.
+Also, pack shoes in a bag before putting them in the suitcase because, even if they’re clean when you leave, they can get dirty during trips.
+Try not to bring new shoes on a trip: pack versatile, comfortable shoes that won’t cause blisters.

 Here are all the kinds of shoes you might need to bring on a trip: